Strong Mind Treasure Hunt

 Treasure Hunt builds the foundation for thinking Smarter NOT Harder.

-Treasure Hunt exercises the ability to view information from different perspective.
+Treasure Hunt exercises the ability to view information from different perspectives.
 The images are rotated.
 More complex exercises include multiple images that rotate and overlap.
 To complete the exercises individuals must take the time to recognize connections and meanings to these rotated figural relationships.

 The cognitive skills to complete these exercises include the ability to:

 • Recognize spatial details in negative and positive space

 • Maintain focus & concentration

 Without a part-whole perspective, we have a tendency to respond emotionally when individuals disagree with us, and we approach a disagreement as an all-or-nothing battle.
 Strong understanding of part-whole relationships allows us to not only view things from a different perspective but also break the whole into different parts and view each part from a different perspective.
 In this way, we have an opportunity to communicate more effectively and, it is hoped, negotiate a compromise, a win-win situation rather than an all-or-nothing battle.